;

 • How the words I said were unquestioned.

-• The time children spend in school.
+• The large amount of time children spend in school.

-The Book that Every Parent and Educator Should Read
+The Book That Every Parent and Educator Should Read

 As years passed by and I continued to homeschool my children, I became aware of how very well I had been schooled.
 I had been well-trained to listen to others, follow directions, and not think for myself.
-In fact, I have become exceptionally aware of how our society is schooled through the public education system.
+In fact, I have become exceptionally aware of how our society is indoctrinated (schooled) through the public education system.

 I don’t believe that schooling and education are the same.
 I believe they are quite different.